NovaStreamCA/novastream-wp-causeway/README.md

 # Causeway 5.0 WordPress Importer

-A bridge to connect [NovaStream](https://novastream.ca)'s Causeway app with a WordPress site, mobile application or another solution.
+This plugin is a bridge to connect [NovaStream](https://novastream.ca)'s Causeway app with a WordPress site, mobile application or another solution.

 [Causeway](https://beta.causewayapp.ca) is a software-as-a-service allowing the administrators to manage tourism listings located throughout Cape Breton Island which can be distributed to other websites and platforms without the data becoming out of sync.
 A single source of truth.